Launches can be kinda scary…

 But I get it.

-Tell me who hasn’t panicked in the upcoming weeks to a launch, ready to buy leadpages, optimize press, screenflow, and get a launch coach, a project manager, and oh yeah you need to switch email marketing providers…aaaaaaand create a new website.
+Tell me who hasn’t panicked in the upcoming weeks to a launch, ready to buy Leadpages, Kajabi, ScreenFlow, and get a launch coach, a project manager, and oh yeah you need to switch email marketing providers…and create a new website.

 No!
 No!
 No!
 Stop the insanity!